-In the twelfth year of implementation, Kenosha County staff has continued to work on some significant programs as recommended by the multi-jurisdictional comprehensive plan.
+In the thirteenth year of implementation, Kenosha County staff has continued to work on some significant programs as recommended by the multi-jurisdictional comprehensive plan.
 These programs include work on a county-wide retail development strategy and the development and maintenance of a promotional website dedicated to promoting quality of life opportunities across the County.

-Between January 1, 2022 and December 31, 2022, the adopted land use plan map for Kenosha County had 17 amendments plus one comprehensive map change.
-This included five amendments within the City of Kenosha, two amendments within the Village of Bristol plus a comprehensive map change, six amendments within the Village of Pleasant Prairie and four amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).
+Between January 1, 2023 and December 31, 2023, the adopted land use plan map for Kenosha County had ? amendments.
+This included ? amendments within the City of Kenosha, two amendments within the Village of Bristol, ? amendments within the Village of Pleasant Prairie, 2 amendments within the Village of Somers and five amendments within the unincorporated areas of Kenosha County (Towns of Brighton, Paris, Randall, Somers and Wheatland).